Gay Puerto

 seafood restaurants on the beach and small bungalows and houses that dot

 the jungle hillsides.
-There are few telephones and no cars, gracias a Dios.
+There are few telephones and no cars.
+Electricity

-Electricity has recently made its way to the village, which used to go
+has recently made its way to this small village, which used to go dark

-dark around 10pm after everyone turned off their generators.
-One of the
+around 10pm after everyone turned off their generators.
+One of the restaurants

-restaurants becomes something of a night spot/disco in the evening.
-Lodging
+becomes something of a night spot/disco in the evening.
+Lodging is still

-is still reasonably priced.
-There are water taxis from Puerto Vallarta
+reasonably priced.
+There are water taxis from Puerto Vallarta and the village

-and the village of Mismaloya which go to Yelapa that run in the morning
+of Mismaloya which go to Yelapa that run in the morning and afternoon.

-and afternoon.
-Here's the general schedule, but you should double check
+Here's the general schedule, but you should double check these times before

-these times before making your final plans: Leaving Los Muertos pier to
+making your final plans: Leaving at the Los Muertos pier to Yelepa: 10am,

 Bucerias